 You need to be intrepid and adventurous – there is nothing exciting about a travel writer who won’t eat the local food or try local things.

 Respect – whilst being intrepid and adventurous you are still a visitor to someone else’s home.
 Respect that, respect people’s culture and customs – conform while you are there.

 Have an open mind – it might not be what or how you would do it at home, but its how they do it there.
 Remember the place is not foreign, you are the foreigner.

 Lastly – and this is just in my opinion, look for the ordinary in the extraordinary.
 The story might not be about the architecture of the Taj Mahal, but about the man at the ticket counter.

 Read and write.
 Think about new angles and creative ways to travel.
-Get off the beaten path or get on the beaten path and find the road that runs parallel to it that no one is on.
+Get off the beaten path.

 Also, we travel every day.
 We travel to work.
 We travel in our minds thinking about faraway locations.
 I think many of us, including me, postpone travel writing until we can get to the other side of the world.
 Write about where you traveled today.